andrewmilson/ministark/README.md

 > **Warning**
 > Code is new and may change or be removed in future versions.
 Please try it out and provide feedback.
-If it addresses a use-case that is important to you please open an issue to discuss it or get in touch
+If it addresses a use-case that is important to you please open an issue to discuss it or register your interest https://forms.gle/SYrA9hbGQuivbHX5A

 An open-source STARKs allow generating proofs for general computation.